thimper/gradle/subprojects/docs/src/docs/release/notes.md

 - HTTP script plugins are cached for [`--offline`](userguide/dependency_management.html#sub:cache_offline) use.
 - Download of HTTP script plugins honours [proxy authentication settings](userguide/build_environment.html#sec:accessing_the_web_via_a_proxy).

+### Naming task actions defined with doFirst {} and doLast {}

+Task actions that are defined in build scripts can now be named using `doFirst("First things first") {}` or `doLast("One last thing") {}`.
+Gradle uses the names for logging, which allows the user, for example, to see the order in which actions are executed in the task execution views of IDEs.
+The action names will also be utilised in build scans in the future.
+This feature is supported in both Kotlin and Groovy build scripts.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.